 Meals on Wheels started on October 27, 1969, in Barbara Robertson’s kitchen serving five clients.
 Shortly afterward, the renovation of the kitchen at Second was completed, and meals have been prepared and packed there ever since, except the year Second’s new kitchen was being constructed and Temple Adath Israel hosted the service.
 Rotating menus with balanced nutritional meals were planned and monitored by Marion Webster from Second Church and Helen Ward from Trinity Hill United Methodist.

 As the MOW project grew, Louise Sprague brought in the help of the Fayette County Medical Auxiliary to deliver diabetic and low sodium diets from Good Samaritan Hospital in 1973.
 Gardenside Christian Church opened a kitchen in 1972 and for several years prepared and delivered meals.
 Trinity Hill United Methodist and Trinity Baptist Churches added their kitchens in 1979.
 Each kitchen served a specific geographic area in Lexington.
 In 1982, St. Joseph Hospital joined to expand the special diet service; however, this service has since been discontinued.
 In 1983 when the Lexington Senior Citizens Center opened, Meals on Wheels established a central office there with a part-time paid assistant.
 Nancy Ehmann was the founding volunteer Chair of Meals on Wheels of Lexington, Inc. for over 20 years, coordinating the services provided through the various church and hospital kitchens.
-Betsy Strong recently assumed the role of Chair after Nancy’s retirement.
+Betsy Strong followed Nancy for several years and Melissa LeVine now serves as Chair.

 Meals on Wheels is a unique humanitarian program inspired by the desire to help solve the problems of those unable to live at home without help.
 There are no age or income restrictions.
 The only qualification for participation in the program is the inability to shop, cook and prepare your own meals.